 Configuring Indexing for Live Mail

 A Live Mail Index job must be set up and run in order to search archive data in mailboxes.
-Once indexing is configured, messages will be indexed according to the criteria and schedule set.

 To set up and run a Live Mail Index job for Gmail, see steps below.